octaviospain/Musicott/README.md

  1. Clone Musicott at any directory `git clone https://github.com/octaviospain/Musicott.git`
  2. Build with maven at Musicott's root folder (where `pom.xml` is located)  with `mvn package`
- 3. Run with `java -cp target/Musicott-x.y.z.jar com.transgressoft.musicott.MusicottApplication`
+ 3. Run with `mvn exec:java -D exec.mainClass=com.transgressoft.musicott.MusicottApplication`

 ## How to contribute